Modern English Bible translations: Development of Modern English Bible versions

 The Wessex Gospels were the first translation of the four Gospels in English without accompanying Latin text.
-The Authorized King James Version of 1611 was sporadically altered until 1769, but was not thoroughly updated until the creation of the Revised Version in 1885; it was not until the Revised Standard Version of 1952 (New Testament in 1946) that a rival to the KJV was composed, nearly 350 years after the KJV was first published.
-The RSV gained widespread adoption among the mainstream Protestant Churches in America and a Catholic Edition was released in 1962.
-It was updated as the New Revised Standard Version in 1989.
+The Authorized King James Version (KJV) of 1611 was sporadically altered until 1769, but was not thoroughly updated until the creation of the Revised Version (RV) in 1885 (its Americanized version, the American Standard Version (ASV), was published in 1901).
+However, it was not until the Revised Standard Version (RSV) was published (New Testament in 1946, full Bible in 1952) that a translation that rivaled the KJV in popularity was published.
+The RSV gained widespread adoption among the mainstream Protestant Churches in America and a Catholic Edition was released in 1966.

 In the late twentieth century, Bibles increasingly appeared that were much less literal in their approach to translation.
 In 1946, the New English Bible was initiated in the United Kingdom, intended to enable readers to better understand the King James Bible.
 In 1958, J. B. Phillips (1906–1982) produced an edition of the New Testament letters in paraphrase, the Letters to Young Churches, so that members of his youth group could understand what the New Testament authors had written.
 In 1966, Good News for Modern Man, a non-literal translation of the New Testament, was released to wide acceptance.
 Others followed suit.
-The Living Bible, released in 1971, was published by its author Kenneth N. Taylor, based on the literal American Standard Version of 1901.
+The Living Bible, released in 1971, was published by its author Kenneth N. Taylor, based on the literal ASV of 1901.
 Taylor had begun because of the trouble his children had in understanding the literal (and sometimes archaic) text of the King James Bible.
 His work was at first intended for children, but was later positioned for marketing to high school and college students, as well as adults wishing to better understand the Bible.
-Like Phillips' version, the Living Bible was a dramatic departure from the King James version.
+Like Phillips' version, the Living Bible was a dramatic departure from the King James Version.